dnesting/dnesting/resume.md

 - Stabilization of high-value assets.
 Led a mainframe modernization activity to improve OPM's disaster preparedness and manage risk associated with multiple single points of failure.
 - COVID-19 response.
 Introduced the agency to modern collaboration tools, such as Zoom and Slack, to prepare the agency for extended majority-telework.
 - Served as technology partner to the OPM CIO, focused on investigating the technology landscape at the agency and advising the CIO organization on risk, modern practices, and engineering
-- Led a mainframe modernization effort to improve OPM's disaster preparedness and manage risk associated with multiple single points of failure
 - Led a deep dive into call center issues resulting in disasterous customer experience, ultimately resulting in the formation of a cross-disciplinary team of 40 people all working on a cross-section of the problem from a process, self-help, and technology platform perspective.
 Built a fully-functional, call-accepting reproduction of the call center using cloud tools in about 3 hours to disprove the belief that this was a multi-year level of effort.
 - One time I had to build a Prometheus-based monitoring system from scratch in order to effectively troubleshoot a problem for which we had no visibility.
 - One time I had to reverse engineer the agency's correspondence tracking system because it finally died and nobody knew how it worked and we needed the records out of it.